MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 **Cache round**

-The current round of a node chain, still accepting finalized snapshots.
+The active round of a node chain, still accepting finalized snapshots.

 **CoSi**